Tequila Express

-The Tequila Express is a Mexican regional passenger train service that operates from Guadalajara, Jalisco, to the Sauza Tequila distillery in the municipality of Tequila.
+The Tequila Express is a Mexican tourist passenger train service that operates from Guadalajara, Jalisco, to the Sauza Tequila distillery in the municipality of Tequila.
 The train service is so named because it features tequila tastings and transports its passengers through blue agave fields to the distillery "La Perseverancia" in Tequila.

 The service began operating in 1997.
 The service is operated by The Cámara de Comercio de Guadalajara (Guadalajara Chamber of Commerce).
 The excursion includes live mariachi music, a tour of the distillery and Quinta Sauza, as well as a food buffet on the Quinta premises.
 The Encuentro Internacional del Mariachi y la Charrería festival is held in Guadalajara.